-The Turing-inspired Meta-Morphogenesis (M-M) project asks: How can a cloud of dust give birth to a planet full of living things as diverse as life on Earth?
+This is part of: The Turing-inspired Meta-Morphogenesis (M-M) project, (Or Self-Informing Universe (SIU) project) which asks: How can a cloud of dust give birth to a planet full of living things as diverse as life on Earth?
+(Including mathematicians like Archimedes, Euclid, Zeno, and many others.)